 SOAR is funded by a five-year grant from the National Institutes of Health.
 The program is administered out of the Institute for Research on Women and Gender, in collaboration with the School of Public Health, School of Nursing, School of Social Work, and College of Literature Science & the Arts.

 Given the program’s thematic focus on HIV-centered behavioral and social science research priorities within sexual and gender minority communities, we encourage applications from students who are from backgrounds that are identified by the National Institutes of Health (NIH) as underrepresented in the U.S. biomedical, clinical, behavioral and social sciences research enterprise.
 This includes an individual who identifies as Black/African American, Hispanic/Latino, American Indian/Alaska Native, Native Hawaiian or other Pacific Islander; an individual with a disability; or an individual from a disadvantaged background (including low-income, first generation, rural, homeless, foster care, and others).

 We also encourage applications from sexual and gender minority (SGM) students (as defined by NIH) which include, but are not limited to, individuals who identify as lesbian, gay, bisexual, asexual, transgender, Two-Spirit, queer, and/or intersex.

 Rising juniors at U-M Ann Arbor from any college or school are eligible to apply and participate in the SOAR program beginning in Fall 2021.
-The application is open now, and due by deadline is July 11.
-Apply here.
+The application deadline was July 11.

 The SOAR Program aims to: